Sukeltaja-Appi/main/frontend/user_interface.md

 1. During an ongoing event, it could be possible to show all divers that are currently diving on the map. (social use!)
 2. A diver could click a spot from the map to make a notification about a shipwreck (hylkyilmoitus) to Museovirasto.
-3. A diver could click a spot from the map and create their own, new targets that would be private: visible only for them.
+3. A diver could click a spot from the map and create their own new targets that would be private, i.e. visible only for them.

 #### MapScreen.js